MPiya/Gaming-Market-Place/README.md

 CMS program developed by using .Net

-The description will be updated soon
+The project is free to customize.